smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-From-Santa-Data-Packet: **\| SAMP-FROM-SANTA-DATA-PACKET-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| LAST-HOP \| REQUEST-ID \| DELAY-UNIT \| MULTIPLE-RETRANSMITTING-ADDRESSES \| BROADCAST-BUS-TYPE-LIST \| Target-Address \| TARGET-DELAY \| PAYLOAD \|**

-where SAMP-FROM-SANTA-DATA-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_FROM_SANTA_DATA_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits[5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is similar to that of in Samp-Unicast-Data-Packet (though only GENERIC-\* extra headers MUST NOT be present), LAST-HOP is an Encoded-Unsigned-Int<max=2> representing node id of the last sender, REQUEST-ID is an Encoded-Unsigned-Int<max=4> field, DELAY-UNIT is an Encoded-Signed-Int<max=2> field, which specifies (in TODO way) units for subsequent DELAY fields, MULTIPLE-RETRANSMITTING-ADDRESSES is a Multiple-Target-Addresses-With-Extra-Data field described above (with Extra-Data being Encoded-Unsigned-Int<max=2> DELAY field taking into account DELAY-UNIT as described below), BROADCAST-BUS-TYPE-LIST is a zero-terminated list of `BUS-TYPE+1` values (enum values for BUS-TYPE TBD), Target-Address is described above, TARGET-REPLY-DELAY has the same type as DELAY fields, and represents delay for the target Device (also taking into account DELAY-UNIT).
+where SAMP-FROM-SANTA-DATA-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_FROM_SANTA_DATA_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits[5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT is set, and is described above, LAST-HOP is an Encoded-Unsigned-Int<max=2> representing node id of the last sender, REQUEST-ID is an Encoded-Unsigned-Int<max=4> field, DELAY-UNIT is an Encoded-Signed-Int<max=2> field, which specifies (in TODO way) units for subsequent DELAY fields, MULTIPLE-RETRANSMITTING-ADDRESSES is a Multiple-Target-Addresses-With-Extra-Data field described above (with Extra-Data being Encoded-Unsigned-Int<max=2> DELAY field taking into account DELAY-UNIT as described below), BROADCAST-BUS-TYPE-LIST is a zero-terminated list of `BUS-TYPE+1` values (enum values for BUS-TYPE TBD), Target-Address is described above, TARGET-REPLY-DELAY has the same type as DELAY fields, and represents delay for the target Device (also taking into account DELAY-UNIT).
 PAYLOAD is a payload to be passed to the upper-layer protocol.

 To calculate delay for specific DELAY and DELAY-UNIT, the following formula is used (the formula as written is assumed to be in floating-point; other equivalent implementations are possible depending in particular on timer resolution for specific Device): `delay = 1 millisecond * DELAY * (2^DELAY_UNIT)`; that is, DELAY-UNIT=0 and DELAY=1 means 1 milliseconds, DELAY-UNIT=1 and DELAY=1 means 2 milliseconds, and DELAY-UNIT =-2 and DELAY=1 means 0.25 milliseconds.